wetransform/snap.svg.zpd/README.md

 #### onPan

-    function: callback function that is called when panning occurs, the parameters are the overall x- and y-translation
+* *function*: callback function that is called when panning occurs, the parameters are the overall x- and y-translation and an object with information on the content overlapping with the SVG viewport borders at `top`, `left`, `bottom` and `right`

 ### constrainPan